deltaepsilon/jupiter/notes/GTD.md

 ## Someday

-- Copy
+- [ ] Copy
-  You searched "how to download Google Photos"
-  "Why is my Google Photos metadata garbage" or something like "how to export all Google Photos" Surprise!
+      You searched "how to download Google Photos" "Why is my Google Photos metadata garbage" or something like "how to export all Google Photos" Surprise!
 Google has provided a lousy process via Google Takeout, but it wrecks image metadata and messes up all of your dates, leading to a scrambled feed of images with untold duplicates.
+- [ ] Sync up metadata
+- [ ] Restore metadata to images already on disk

 ## Archive

+- [x] Move corrupt files to `corrupt-files`, add mediaItem to corrupt-files.json db file
+- [x] Debug pausing mid-download
 - [x] Collapse progress to year bars
 - [x] Write tests for db.ts
 - [x] Streamline ingestion and indexing - Speed up the daemon first - Filesystem db access is a likely culprit.
 Consider keeping DBs in memory and writing async - Consider converting create-queue to a multiplex of 1, or switching to multiplex